My notes to you- you can skip the italics and go right to symptoms if you want.

 The links below show the symptoms.
 Keep in mind you may not have all of them, and you probably don't have them all the time.

 There is also a huge range of severity.
-See this scale. *note, there are many ME/CFS severity scales and they are all different.
-This is just the one I find most detailed.
+See the hummingbird scale (downloadable attachment at bottom of the page).
+There are many ME/CFS severity scales and they are all different.
+This is the one I find most detailed because it separates cognitive and physical.
+My one issue is it doesn't account for a reclining wheelchair, which lets severe people get outside more and for longer.

 International Consensus Criteria pdf is downloadable below.
 I highly reccomend looking at this because it has way more on it.
 Sometimes doctors will give you a hard time if you list too many symptoms, but if you basically just highlight what you see on that list it looks less weird to them.